 How is kidney failure in dogs treated?

-As with many other conditions, your dog's treatment for kidney failure will be determined by your pet’s overall health and the underlying cause of their kidney problems.
+As with many other conditions, your dog's treatment for kidney failure will be determined by your pet’s overall health and the underlying cause of its kidney problems.
 If your dog suffers from acute kidney failure, immediate and intensive treatment will be required.
 Typically in the intensive care at your animal hospital.

-If your dog is diagnosed with chronic kidney failure, your vet will primarily focus on slowing down the disease’s progression and looking at ways to improve quality of life for the your pup.
-Nausea, fluid imbalances, blood pressure fluctuations and other symptoms will be treated with medications and changes to your dog's diet.
+If your dog is diagnosed with chronic kidney failure, your vet will primarily focus on slowing down the disease’s progression and looking at ways to improve the quality of life for your pup.
+Nausea, fluid imbalances, blood pressure fluctuations, and other symptoms will be treated with medications and changes to your dog's diet.

-In many cases dogs being treated for kidney failure can go on to enjoy a good quality of life for years.
-Your vet may recommend specific nutrients, nutritional supplements or a therapeutic diet to help manage your dog's condition.
+In many cases, dogs being treated for kidney failure can go on to enjoy a good quality of life for years.
+Your vet may recommend specific nutrients, nutritional supplements, or a therapeutic diet to help manage your dog's condition.

-Acute kidney failure is often caused by the ingestion of toxins or food which is harmful to your pup like chocolate or grapes.
+Acute kidney failure is often caused by the ingestion of toxins or food which is harmful to your pups like chocolate or grapes.
 To help prevent your dog from consuming harmful toxins, take stock of what is in your house which could hurt your dog and keep them out of your pup's reach.

 Chronic kidney failure is most often age-related as is determined by your pooch's genetics.
-This makes is very difficult to try and prevent.
+This makes it very difficult to try and prevent.
 Regular wellness exams twice a year as your dog ages will help increase the chance that your vet spots this condition early so they can begin treatment before the condition progresses very far.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.

 Do you suspect that your dog is suffering from kidney failure?
 Contact your vet as soon as possible for assistance.
-Our veterinary team in Fairfield County have experience treating a wide range of conditions, including kidney failure.
+Our veterinary team in Fairfield County has experience treating a wide range of conditions, including kidney failure.
 Contact us today.